Family Involvement in Eating Disorder Treatment at Hidden River

 Families have found the talk therapy and emotion regulation skills training exceptionally helpful as they learn the most effective ways to support their loved one on what can be a rather long recovery journey.

 During orientation, families are provided with a tour of the facilities.
 They receive information about the safety protocols Hidden River has implemented.
 They will learn about the treatment approach, patient education program, and patient phase program.
 Plus, they’ll learn how they can support their loved one’s success.
 The family therapy program considers each family’s unique situation, their relationship dynamics as well as their environmental needs to support the recovery process.
-During the first few weeks of treatment, families will have ample time to get to know Hidden River’s treatment team members.
+During the first few weeks of treatment, families have ample time to get to know Hidden River’s treatment team members.
 Additionally, they’ll learn about the interventions being used to move their loved one towards recovery.

 Interested in learning more about how you can become involved in your family member’s eating disorder recovery?
 Reach out to the Hidden River team!
 We would love to have you come in and actively support your loved one as they go through our program!